 Sunnyvale School District was honored in May 2013 by BANPAC (Bay Area Nutrition and Physical Activity Collaborative) for having 100% implementation of Employee Wellness Guidelines.
 These guidelines reflect a commitment by staff to be role models for a healthy lifestyle and healthy choices.

 The Mayor of Sunnyvale recognized each SSD school in September 2013 for their outstanding environmental achievements regarding the Safe Routes to School program.

-As we continue our on-going efforts and dedication in health and wellness, we are fortunate to work with our collaborative partners whose insightful input helps us continuously improve and strive toward promoting health and wellness education.
-Through our resources we will continue to promote self-esteem, healthy choices, and a healthy lifestyle for our Sunnyvale School District Community.
+As we continue our on-going efforts and dedication to health and wellness, we are fortunate to work with our collaborative partners whose insightful input helps us continuously improve and strive toward promoting health and wellness education.
+Through our resources, we will continue to promote self-esteem, healthy choices, and a healthy lifestyle for our Sunnyvale School District Community.